Assistant Professor of Anthropology and of Social Sciences in the College

 Manuscripts in Preparation

-2020 After Servitude: Indigenous Refusal and the Undoing of Property in Revolutionary Bolivia.
-Book manuscript (to be submitted for review in March 2020).
+N.d.
+After Servitude: Indigenous Refusal and the Undoing of Property in Revolutionary Bolivia.
+Book manuscript.

 Manuscripts in Progress

-2020 Just Documents?
-Property, Possession, and the Postcolonial Archive.
+N.d.
+Just Documents: Property and Possession in the Anti-Colonial Archive.
 Archival-ethnographic book project.

-2020 On Fire: Kawsay (Life) as Earth Politics in Post-Blaze Bolivia.
+N.d.
+On Fire: Emergent Environmentalisms and Anti-Indigenous Sentiment in Bolivia.
 Book and collaborative media project.